acmichelman/ScheduleMaker/README.md

 # Schedule Maker (Town of Hempstead Ocean Lifeguards)

-A CLI schedule maker for Town of Hempstead Ocean Lifeguards designed to account for different beach staffing needs.
+A schedule maker for Town of Hempstead Ocean Lifeguards designed to account for different beach staffing needs.

 ## Features
 - Employee management